coxmediagroup/Tic-Tac-Toe/README.rst

 System Dependencies
 -------------------

 There are no network dependencies at this time.
+For installation, please see DEPLOYNOTES.rst.

 -----

-For more detailed information, including installation instructions and upgrade notes, see :ref:`DEPLOYNOTES.rst`.
-For details about the features included in each release, see :ref:`CHANGELOG.rst`.
+For more detailed information, including installation instructions and upgrade notes, see DEPLOYNOTES.rst.
+For details about the features included in each release, see CHANGELOG.rst.